During a bench cycle each “Starting threads” dot represents a running thread:

-High load works fine for IO Bound test, not on CPU bound test.
+High load works fine for IO Bound tests, not on CPU bound tests.
 The test script must be light:

-On 32b OS install psyco, it gives a 50% boost (aptitude install python-psyco on Debia/Ubuntu OS).
+On 32-bit Operating Systems, install psyco, it gives a 50% boost (aptitude install python-psyco on Debian/Ubuntu OS).

-On multi CPU server, GIL is getting infamous, to get all the power you need to use CPU affinity taskset -c 0 fl-run-bench is always faster than fl-run-bench.
+On multi-CPU servers, the Python GIL is getting infamous.
+To maximize FunkLoad’s CPU usage, you need to set the CPU affinity. taskset -c 0 fl-run-bench is always faster than fl-run-bench.
 Using one bench runner process per CPU is a work around to use the full server power.

-Use multiple machine to perform the load, see the next section.
+Use multiple machines to perform the load test, see the next section.

-Bench result file can be merged by the fl-build-report command, but how do you run multiple benchers ?
+Bench result files can be merged by the fl-build-report command, but how do you run multiple benchers?